solodev/cloud-documentation/src/infrastructure/certificates/Add Certificate/index.md

 # Add Certificate

-Adding a certificate in Solodev Cloud is a simple process, and can be completed in minutes.
+Adding a certificate in Solodev Cloud is a simple process and can be completed in minutes.

 <img src="../../../images/addcertificate.jpg" alt="addcertificate" style="width: 35%; display: block"></a>